arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ## Conclusion

 This tutorial demonstrates how to use the Arduino ecosystem's `ArduinoRS485` and `ArduinoModbus` libraries, as well as the Arduino IDE, to implement the Modbus RTU protocol between two Opta™ devices.
-These are necessary elements to enable connection with devices that are Modbus RTU compliant.
+These are necessary elements to enable connection with Modbus RTU compliant devices.

-These examples make it simple to comprehend how to allow communication between a Modbus RTU Server and a Client.
+With the help of these examples, it is easy to understand how to enable Modbus RTU communication between a Server and a Client.
 For further project developments, it offers a scalable architecture to link additional Modbus Server devices, such as secondary Opta™ or a Modbus RTU-compatible module.

 ### Next Steps